-When someone becomes addicted to drugs or alcohol, that turns a headache or the cause of concern for friends and family.
+When someone becomes addicted to drugs or alcohol, that becomes a headache or a cause of concern for friends and family.
 But, according to Dr. Robert Lefever, some individuals have the habit of repeatedly helping others or taking too much responsibility.
 This could be a symptom of “Compulsive Helping Disorder or CHD”.

 1. DO YOU PRIDE yourself on never being a burden to others?
 Y/N